 Gusto’s extensive experience in the field of addiction allows him to be an empathetic and effective leader when it comes to practicing sobriety and teaching others how to maintain as well as sustain a sober life.
-Gusto has worked in adolescent probation as well as out-patient counseling and believes that the in-patient approach is the most effective way for an adolescent to achieve the necessary emotional displacements and rearrangements needed to gain new ideas, emotions and attitudes which are essential at sustaining recovery.
+Gusto has worked in adolescent probation as well as out-patient counseling and believes that the in-patient approach is the most effective way for an adolescent to achieve the necessary emotional displacements and rearrangements needed to gain new ideas, emotions, and attitudes which are essential at sustaining recovery.

 Chief Operating Officer / Co-Founder

-Pam’s skills are extensive and include: organization, communication, leadership, operations delivery maintenance, policy network development, record maintenance, and staff training.
-Pam handles all aspects of licensing and administration Sustain Recovery’s Residential programs in California through the Department of Social Services; Community Care Licensing, and Sustain Recovery’s Outpatient program in California through the Department of Health Care Services, as well as accreditation and oversight.
+Pam’s skills are extensive and include organization, communication, leadership, operations delivery maintenance, policy network development, record maintenance, and staff training.
+Pam handles all aspects of licensing and administration of Sustain Recovery’s Residential programs in California through the Department of Social Services; Community Care Licensing.
+She also manages Sustain Recovery’s Outpatient program in California through the Department of Health Care Services, as well as accreditation and oversight.

 Dr. Dorsey currently practices psychiatry from offices in Laguna Hills, Newport Beach, Santa Ana and Corona, and is Medical Director for another substance abuse program in Costa Mesa.
-Dorsey is board certified in psychiatry and administrative psychiatry, and is a Distinguished Life Fellow of the American Psychiatric Association.
+Dorsey is board certified in psychiatry and administrative psychiatry and is a Distinguished Life Fellow of the American Psychiatric Association.

 She is an energetic, forward-thinking individual with a creative personality.
-She encompasses high ethical standards and is well-organized, self directed, “politically savvy” and a team player.
-She has been an active participant in the public school system as PTA president, Vice President and treasurer.
+She encompasses high ethical standards and is well-organized, self-directed, “politically savvy” and a team player.
+She has been an active participant in the public school system as PTA president, Vice President, and treasurer.
 She has received awards from the PTA and the school community for her leadership and commitment to youth.